SinsuSquid/DDCC/README.md

 - 🪢 **Sayori's Thread Management**: Built with clean thread execution so your terminal process never leaves you *hanging*... (just remember to *gently open* the shell session!).
 - 🔪 **Yuri's Sharpest Execution**: A script parser so *cutting*-edge and deeply sharp, it slices through `.rpy` files without spilling a single drop of unhandled exceptions.
 - 🧁 **Natsuki's Bite-Sized Footprint**: Ultra-compact, *snappy*, and sweet—underfed on heavy dependencies so it runs smooth on even the lowest-spec hardware without snapping under pressure.
 - 👁️ **Monika's Root Privileges**: *Full control* over environment variables.
 Who needs a GUI when you hold full `sudo` privileges over the player's session?
+(WARNING: Never run `DDLC.sh` with root privilege.)